-- 3.15 The information security standards and practices that have been developed globally have at their core good business practice in the processing of information.
+- 3.20 The information security standards and practices that have been developed globally have at their core good business practice in the processing of information.
 While, as with any form of security, there may be an overhead in implementing and practising information security, the implementation of information security generally highlights deficiencies in information management which are extremely costly to many businesses.
-One of the recognised dividends of an investment in information security is the streamlining of business practices to unlock the benefits held in electronic processing and communication of information as opposed to merely using the technology as a mechanism of perpetuating old information management methodologies more appropriate to paper and text. - 3.16 Aside from the motivation of Good Business Practice it is important in any business to assess the potential risk of liability in its actions or omissions.
-Given the duty of attorneys to safeguard the information that they use, including the information of their clients, it makes good business sense to assess these risks and determine what controls are appropriate to the management of the risks. - 3.17 Attorneys should also note that the provisions of Chapter 6 of King III expressly require compliance with the law and consideration with the adherence of non-binding rules, codes and standards.
-In the context of information security the ISO Standards referred to in this guideline are examples of non-binding codes and standards that should be adhered to in establishing appropriate information security.
+One of the recognised dividends of an investment in information security is the streamlining of business practices to unlock the benefits held in electronic processing and communication of information as opposed to merely using the technology as a mechanism of perpetuating old information management methodologies more appropriate to paper and text. - 3.21 Aside from the motivation of Good Business Practice it is important in any business to assess the potential risk of liability in its actions or omissions.
+Given the duty of attorneys to safeguard the information that they use, including the confidentiality of the information belonging to their clients, it makes good business sense to assess these risks and determine what controls are appropriate to the management of the risks. - 3.22 Attorneys should also note that the provisions of Principle 13 contained in King IV expressly require compliance with the law and consideration with the adherence of non-binding rules, codes and standards.
+In the context of information security, the ISO Standards referred to in this guideline are examples of non-binding codes and standards that should be adhered to in establishing an appropriate Information Security Management System.